The Contract

 Not abstractly.
 Not in the way institutions need warm bodies to fill rooms.

 They needed me specifically.
 My expertise.
 My courses.
 My relationships with the students.
-My willingness to sit on the committees, cover the gaps, do the invisible work that kept things running while they searched, endlessly searched, for the person they actually wanted in the position I was already doing.
+My willingness to sit on the committees, cover the gaps, and do the invisible work that kept things running while they endlessly searched for the person they actually wanted in the position I was already doing.

 They used my labour to hold the place for someone else’s permanence.